Learning representations that are closed-form Monge mapping optimal with application to domain adaptation: Introduction

 \paragraph{Our contributions} In this paper, we motivate our main proposal by the following question:

 \end{minipage} \end{center}

-We answer this question positively and provide a new algorithm for DA with the following attractive features: \begin{enumerate} \item We define a new framework of learning \textit{linearly alignable representations} that can be used to match two domains' distributions embedded in a space where they become linked through an affine transformation.
-This is a generalization of the popular invariant representation learning \cite{zhao19a} framework where the goal is find an invariant representation for two domains.
-We evaluate this framework in the DA setting. \item Once such representations are obtained, we use a closed-form linear Monge mapping that has a very appealing computational complexity and benefits from strong theoretical guarantees for DA.
-This is contrary to previous works on OT that either use neural networks to approximate the Monge map between high-dimensional input distributions \cite{seguy18,kirchmeyer2022mapping} or use high-dimensional optimal couplings that do not scale with the increasing sample size \cite{courty14,jdot,jcpot,ijcai2018-412,redko2020}. \item Our learning framework covers both the case when the two domains' input spaces are the same (homogeneous DA) or different (heterogeneous DA).
+We answer this question positively and validate it through an application to the DA problem leading to the following contributions: \begin{enumerate} \item We present a new framework of learning \textit{linearly alignable representations} that can be used to learn an embedding space in which the supports of two input probability measures become linked through an affine transformation. \item We show that in such space a closed-form linear Monge mapping can be used to align them with a very appealing computational complexity.
+This is contrary to previous works on OT that either use neural networks to approximate the Monge map between high-dimensional input distributions \citep{seguy18,kirchmeyer2022mapping} or use high-dimensional optimal couplings that do not scale with the increasing sample size \citep{courty14,jdot,jcpot,ijcai2018-412,redko2020}. \item Our computational approach to OT is then evaluated in transfer learning setting: for the the case when the two domains' input spaces are the same (homogeneous DA) or different (heterogeneous DA).
 This is contrary to previous works on OT in DA that need to consider OT formulations on incomparable spaces to handle the heterogeneous DA setting. \end{enumerate} The rest of the paper is organized as follows.
-After the necessary preliminary knowledge on DA and the use of OT in DA, we outline our main contributions and provide a theoretical analysis for DA with linearly alignable representations.
+After the necessary preliminary knowledge on OT and its use in DA, we outline our main contributions and provide a theoretical analysis for DA with linearly alignable representations.
 Then, we evaluate our proposal on tasks for homogeneous unsupervised and heterogeneous semi-supervised DA where OT methods have previously shown to be efficient.
 Lastly we show that our approach of solving the OT problem in a lower dimensional space reduces computational complexity.
 We end this paper with conclusions.